BlueBrain/projectionizer/README.rst

 **ClosestFibersPerVoxel** exists because computing the pairing probabilities between every synapse and every fiber would take forever.
 It returns a dataframe with the most relevant (ie. closest) fibers for each synapses.
   closest_count: the number of fibers to return for each synapse

-**ChooseConnectionsToKeep** is the task responsible for getting rid of 'unbiological' connections; pairs connected a too small numbers of synapses.
+**ChooseConnectionsToKeep** is the task responsible for getting rid of 'unbiological' connections; pairs connected by a too small numbers of synapses.
+  cutoff_var: Connections are filtered based on there number of synapses.
+The filter function is a sigmoid function centered at the cutoff value. `cutoff_var` is the width of the sigmoid.

 Algorithm